Bayada, Ma'ale Iron: History

 The locals' objected to the administrative arrangement, and sought independent municipal status for each village.
 To allay local concerns, the Interior Ministry established an investigative committee to examine other options, and in 1996, decided to split the regional council into two local councils: Ma'ale Iron, which includes Bayada, and Basma.
+Most of the residents work in construction and other related jobs.